-Vivo Y95 has certainly borrowed some design elements from its expensive sibling, V11 Pro.
-You can see the same two-tone color, the placement of back camera and the waterdrop notch in V11 Pro.
+Vivo Y95 has certainly borrowed some design elements from its expensive sibling, V11 Pro as you can see the same two-tone colors, the placement of rear cameras and the water-drop notch in the newly launched phone.

 Power key and volume rocker are on the usual right side of the phone.
-On the left, you get a dual sim tray with a dedicated slot for micro SD card..
-The dual camera is placed vertically on the top left of the back along with the fingerprint scanner in the middle.
+On the left, you get a dual SIM tray with a dedicated slot for micro SD card.
+The dual camera is placed vertically on the top left side of the back and the fingerprint scanner is placed in the middle.

-Other than all the above stated, we think that the phone is quite a well built and sturdy device that adheres to the latest trends of bezel less design and a gradient look.
+We think that the phone is quite a well built and sturdy device that adheres to the latest trends of bezel-less design and a gradient look.back to menu ↑

 Vivo Y95 packs a 6.22-inch display with a resolution of 720 x 1520 pixels and a 19:9 aspect ratio, all of which sums up to 82.9% screen to body ratio.
-The display houses a waterdrop notch like many other midrangers that we have recently seen, including the recently launched Oppo A7.
+The display houses a waterdrop notch like many other midrange phones that we have recently seen, including the newly launched Oppo A7.

-Though colors are accurate and vibrant on the display, it could be really a deal breaker for those who are specifically fond of w3atching high resolution content as this screen only provides a 720p display at its highest.
+Though colors are accurate and vibrant on the display, it could be really a deal breaker for those who are specifically fond of watching high-resolution content as this screen as the phone only provides a 720p display at its highest.

 Vivo has also included some useful features in their software like the Motorbike mode, which allows you to handle incoming calls while driving a motorbike.
 This feature is still exclusive to Funtouch.
 You can also auto reject calls and respond via SMS using this feature.

 Sadly Funtouch misses the creativity element in its design and borrows a lot from the iOS.
 The control center appears if swiped from the bottom, just like in any iPhone.
 The status bar displays only notifications and the toggles are there in the control centre.